 What does in-conversion mean?

 In-conversion is the period of time a farmer goes through before they can be fully certified organic.
 It’s like training wheels – they’re transitioning to certified organic.
-During the in-conversion period they must adhere 100% to the Australian Certified Organic Standard.
+During the in-conversion period they must adhere to the Standard to which they are being certified to.

-In-conversion farmers cannot use prohibited chemicals and other inputs, they must be free to range animals on natural pasture, not using antibiotics or hormones and adhere to the strict animal welfare guidelines as required by the Standard.
-They are also audited every year and products that are in-conversion are sold with a stippled Australian Organic logo.
+In-conversion farmers cannot use prohibited synthetic chemicals and other inputs, livestock must be free to range on natural pasture, with no use of antibiotics, hormones or GMO to name a few of the requirements.
+They are also audited every year and products that are in-conversion are sold with a stippled logo such as the Australian Certified Organic In-Conversion logo.

 Why should a company become certified organic?